rlivings39/learning-ai/python-lessons/README.md

 **All assignments in functions are local** Writing a global inside of a function doesn't persist after the function.

 If you want to modify a global in a function, declare it `global x` in the function.

+`globals()` returns a dict of the global scope `locals()` returns a dict of the local scope.
+There's also `import builtins` with things like `abs, pi, etc`.
+It can be modified but that's not a great idea.

 Arguments are passed by value just like assignments.
 Functions don't take copies.